sponticelli/LiteNinja-Injection/README.md

 injector.PostBindings();
 ```

 That's it!
-You're now ready to start using LiteNinja in your C# applications.
+You're now ready to start using LiteNinja Injection in your Unity3d applications.